-Pathway to Citizenship
+Pathways to Australian Citizenship

 Becoming an Australian citizen is a significant milestone, offering you the opportunity to fully embrace life in Australia.
 As a citizen, you gain access to rights, responsibilities, and privileges that allow you to actively participate in shaping the country’s future.

-Become an Australian citizen (by conferral)
+Become an Australian citizen by conferral

 Gaining Australian citizenship by conferral is the most common pathway to becoming an Australian citizen.
 To apply, you must be a permanent resident and meet specific eligibility criteria, including residency and character requirements.